drghirlanda/alex/Docs/Manual.md

     faces (smileys) come with alex and you can use them without having them in the Materials folder:

-    - smile-o.png: a happy face, as used above
+    - smile-o-white.png: a happy face, as used above

-    - meh-o.png: a neutral face
+    - meh-o-white.png: a neutral face

-    - frown-o.png: a sad face
+    - frown-o-white.png: a sad face

-    These images are drawn in black over a transparent background;
+    These images are drawn in white over a transparent background;
-    equivalent white images are available as smile-o-white.png, etc. All images have been taken from
+    equivalent white images are available as smile-o.png, etc. All images have been taken from
     [Font Awesome](http://fortawesome.github.io/Font-Awesome), via
     [this project](https://github.com/encharm/Font-Awesome-SVG-PNG).
 They
     are 256x256 pixels in size to look OK even on high resolution